Dyson Institute of Engineering and Technology: Intake and courses

 The Dyson Institute offered a single degree (Bachelor of Engineering) to the first, second and third cohorts, starting in September 2017, September 2018 and September 2019 respectively.
 The first two years of the four-year program were to cover the fundamentals of engineering, then specialized electronics and mechanical engineering courses would follow in the final two years.

 The entry requirements for 2017 included AAB grades at A-level including an A in Mathematics and in another science or technology subject.
 Fourth-year students might be eligible to spend time at Dyson facilities in Malaysia or Singapore.

 Student intake in September 2018 was 43, and by 2020 there were 150 undergraduates.

-Degrees are awarded in partnership with the University of Warwick, and lectures are given by professors from Warwick as well as Dyson engineers.
-In October 2020, it was announced that the Institute will be granted its own degree-awarding powers in 2021, making it the first alternative provider in the United Kingdom with this function.
+Originally, degrees were awarded in partnership with the University of Warwick, and lectures were given by professors from Warwick as well as Dyson engineers.
+The Institute was granted the power to award degrees in 2021.